 Why You Should Look into Acupuncture for Neuropathy

 Dealing with neuropathy can be very frustrating.
-Whether it’s from diabetes, an injury, or another underlying condition, the pain, numbness, tingling, and loss of sensation can significantly impact your quality of life.
+Whether it’s from diabetes, an injury, chemotherapy drugs, or another underlying condition, the pain, numbness, tingling, and loss of sensation can significantly impact your quality of life.
 Traditional treatments, like medications or surgeries, don’t always offer lasting relief, and many people are turning to acupuncture for neuropathy as a natural, effective solution.

 What Is Neuropathy?